icon-project/t-bears/README.md

-### T-Bears other CLIs
+### T-Bears other commands

-CLI which is related to ICX, transaction, block.
+Commands that are related to ICX coin, transaction, and block.

 #### tbears transfer